- Home

 People often talk about wanting to have a “good death”.
 What dying well means is different for each person, shaped by their attitudes, cultural background, spiritual beliefs and medical treatments.

-- know that death is coming and have some understanding of what to expect
+- know that death is coming and understand what to expect

 - have some control over pain relief and other symptoms

-- be able to retain some control over where death occurs and how it happens
+- have as much control as you can over where you die and how it happens

 - maintain a sense of dignity